rudupa/amp-mcu-reference/tasks/phase1/task_phase1_diagrams.md

-# Task Description: Generate Phase 1 Architecture Diagrams
+# Task: Generate Phase 1 Architecture Diagrams (Phase 1)

+Status: Pending

+Coding Agent Prompt: Select the Phase 1 diagrams task.
+Create PlantUML (or equivalent) sources and SVG outputs for the required diagrams, add a Makefile and README under docs/diagrams, embed the diagrams into README and docs, and keep styles consistent.

 ## Goal
 Create comprehensive visual documentation for the AMP MCU Phase 1 implementation, including architecture diagrams, sequence diagrams, memory layouts, and data flow visualizations to improve understanding and adoption of the reference implementation.